payador/foundation-html5-boilerplate/README.md

 ## History

 This file was borned of my needs in the company that I'm working.
 We started a new project every month, and copy-paste was boring.
-So, I've made this boilerplate (or snippet, or anything you want to call it =p) to simplify our work.
+So, I've made this boilerplate to simplify our work.
 Hope you enjoy!

 ## Credits